Sue Grey (lawyer): Baby W case

 In late November 2022, Grey represented two parents who objected to the use of blood from COVID-19 vaccinated people in their infant son's ("Baby W") heart surgery.
 Health New Zealand has sought legal guardianship of "Baby W".
 The initial hearing was heard on 30 November with the full urgent hearing scheduled for 6 December 2022.
 In two radio interviews about the case, Grey falsely claimed blood from vaccinated donors contained "inflammatory factors" and was unsafe.
 Doctors and the national blood bank New Zealand Blood Service pointed out this was incorrect, and that a COVID-19 vaccination is broken down quickly after injection, with all donor blood being filtered before use.
 A group called "Liveblood" stated in response to the ruling that they were "working tirelessly" for New Zealanders to have the "safest, freshest, best directed donor blood".

 On 7 December, Justice Ian Gault of the Auckland High Court placed Baby W under the guardianship of the court.
 He appointed two doctors as agents of the court to provide consent for surgery, allowing the surgery to go ahead, while Baby W's parents retained guardianship on non-medical matters.
 On 8 December, Grey initially confirmed that the parents would not be appealing the Judge's decision to hand over guardianship of Baby W, citing the urgent medical needs of the baby.
 After the parents obstructed medical personnel trying to prepare Baby W for heart surgery, Gault issued an emergency allowing Police to use "reasonable force" to enforce the Court's ruling.
 On 9 December, Grey confirmed that Baby W had undergone a successful heart surgery operation and was recovering well.
 The following day, Grey and the parents stated that they would continue challenging the Court's decision through the legal system.

+In two 2022 interviews about the case Grey used the baby's name, which was suppressed, a total of six times.
+One interview was livestreamed by Liz Gunn, who also named the parents.
+In a decision released in 2025 the New Zealand Lawyers and Conveyancers Disciplinary Tribunal found that although Grey's mistake wasn't deliberate it still amounted to unsatisfactory (but not disgraceful or dishonourable) conduct.
+She was ordered to pay $14,190 in costs.

 Political career

-In 2020, Grey was elected co-leader of the New Zealand Outdoors Party, a group formed in 2015 and incorporating many former members of Ban 1080, which had contested the 2014 and 2017 elections, receiving around 0.1% of the party vote each time.
-Grey announced she would stand for the Nelson electorate at the 2020 general election, attempting to unseat long-time incumbent National MP Nick Smith.
-"He's done a good job for Nelson over the last 20 years, or however long he's been there, but the time has definitely come for a change" she claimed.
+In January 2020 Grey was elected co-leader of the New Zealand Outdoors Party (now known as the NZ Outdoors & Freedom Party).
+She found support among new party members who had come from the recently deregistered Ban 1080 Party, which had received around 0.1% of the party vote in 2014 and 2017.